robertdigital/ONT-HG1/CONTENTS.md

 ## FastQs

+In order to download the files listed on this page, you will need to use our [Download Tool](DOWNLOAD-TOOL.md)

 | Flowcell   | Size | Links                                                                                  | MD5                              |
 |------------|------|----------------------------------------------------------------------------------------|----------------------------------|
 | FAB48453   | 2.4G | [FastQ](http://ont-hg1.s3-website-eu-west-1.amazonaws.com/fastq/FAB48453.merged.fq.gz) | 2d10351cea9620b9620a26210e90b746 |